shrey-ui/wasserstoff-ai-task/README.md

-# Wasserstoff-ai-task

-This is the public Repo for the Wasserstoff AI-Task as instructed

 # WordPress Chatbot Integration

 This project integrates a Query Suggestion Chatbot with Chain of Thought functionality into WordPress sites using a Flask backend.